ISO/IEC 27019

 It is based on ISO/IEC 27002, but it is applied for energy management (to control generation, transmission, storage and distribution of electric power) and for the control of associated supporting processes.
 It is not applied to the process control of nuclear facilities and it is not applied to telecommunication systems and components used in the process control environment.
-ISO/IEC TR 27019 first version was published on July 2013. and its latest version was published on November 27 of 2017.
+ISO/IEC TR 27019 first version was published in July 2013. and its latest version was published on November 27 of 2017.